rebcabin/tangledown/README.md

 I must apologize once again, but this is just a toy at this point!
 Recall the [DISCLAIMER](#disclaimer).
 The following are stackranked from highest to lowest priority.

-1. writing to "tangledown.py" and to "./tangledown.py" clobbers the file rather than appending.
+1. FIXED: writing to "tangledown.py" and to "./tangledown.py" clobbers the file rather than appending.
 Use pathlib to compare filenames rather than string comparison.
-2. tangling to files in the home directory via `~` does not work.
+2. FIXED: tangling to files in the home directory via `~` does not work.
 We know one dirty way to fix it, but proper practice with pathlib is a better answer.

 ## Next Steps<a id="todo"></a>

-- use pathlib to compare tangle file names
+- DONE: use pathlib to compare tangle file names
 - modern Pythonic Type Annotation (PEP 484)
 - more examples
 - error handling (big job)
 - Support multiple instances of the Tangledown Kernel.
 Because it reads files with fixed names in the home directory, it has no way of processing multiple Tangledown notebooks.
+    - investigate [Papermill](https://papermill.readthedocs.io/en/latest/) as a solution
 - find out whether pickle is a better alternative to json for dumping dictionaries for the kernel
 - DONE: Jupytext kernel for `tangledown` so we can run `noweb` and `block` tags that have `block` tags in them.